AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 2: Generate the Collaborative Rules

-1. Switch back to your Databricks workspace, select **Similarity**
+1. Switch back to your Databricks workspace, select **04 Similarity**

 1. Before you begin, make sure you attach your cluster to the notebooks, using the dropdown.

-1. Run each cell of the **Similarity** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
+1. Run each cell of the **04 Similarity** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.

 ### Task 3: Review the data generated